pithymaxim/teaching/ceasefire/readme.md

 - Run `import.do` to load the UCR data into Stata
 - Run `build.do` to make the analysis file
-  - Note that this is a quicky and dirty build.
+  - *Note*: This is a quicky and dirty build.
 City data is identified by identifying agencies in the same state with the city name in the agency name.
-Also, the build treats all missing months as zero, although that's certainly wrong in some cases!
+Also, the build treats all missing months as zero, although that's certainly wrong in some cases.